sayersb/project-2-wdi/README.md

 ## Issues

   * Due to not knowing properly about seeds all of the time that I had spent inputting data for the players and countries was essentially wasted due to all of this data being lost when deployed on Heroku.

+  * I learnt that moving forward I needed to leave a bit more time for styling at the end of the project when creating a multi page app.

 ##  Other GA Project Repositories